Skip to main content

 It's easy to see why we fall into this trap.
 Our culture prizes optimism, encouraging us to "stay positive," "look on the bright side," and "believe in ourselves."
 And optimism is powerful—it fuels innovation, leadership, and courage.
 But if optimism becomes the only voice in the room, it crowds out the equally necessary voice of caution.
 Risks remain unspoken, blind spots unexamined.

 The danger of this trap is clear.
-By avoiding pessimism, we don’t prevent problems; we amplify them by pretending they don’t exist.
-Yet, realism is not the enemy of hope—it’s its guardian.
-Sometimes, the most constructive thing we can do is to ask, “What could go wrong?” so that when we step forward, we do so wisely.
+By avoiding pessimism, we don't prevent problems; we amplify them by pretending they don't exist.
+Yet, realism is not the enemy of hope—it's its guardian.
+Sometimes, the most constructive thing we can do is to ask, "What could go wrong?" so when we step forward, we do so wisely.

 The messiness I worried about with that Tandy was a reality for decades.
-From its clunky start in the late 1980s to the rise of (Massive Open Online Courses) MOOCs in the 2010s, online education was often seen as an imperfect substitute for in-person learning.
+From its clunky start in the late 1980s to the rise of Massive Open Online Courses (MOOCs) in the 2010s, online education was often seen as an imperfect substitute for in-person learning.
 Then, in early 2020, the COVID-19 pandemic changed everything.

 It took more than 30 years from that first experiment to make online learning an actual, practical reality for millions of students and professionals.
 The technology and the cultural acceptance finally caught up because they were no longer a mere option, but a necessity.